mixedbredie/highways-for-pgrouting/README.md

         WHERE restriction = 'Mandatory Turn'
         AND sequence = 1;

+I'll need to add something herefor instances where there is more than one mandatory turn at the link and sequence = 2.

 Combine these to select the other links in the turn, the links you cannot turn into.

         CREATE OR REPLACE VIEW view_hw_mt_nt_links AS